orbs-network/orbs-spec/behaviors/smart-contracts/system/_ElectedValidators.md

 * `ReadOnly` (does not change state).
 #### Behavior
 * Input: time reference.
-* Returns an up to date elected validators record := list of Validators, election counter, and the dates range they hold.
+* Elected validators record := list of Validators, election counter, and the dates range they hold.
     * (node_address[], election_number,holds_from, holds_until)
-* Get the elected validators record from state by calling `getElectedValidators()`.
-* Check if this record is expired:
-    * The list of elected validators is nil.
-    * The input time reference is not in dates range (holds_from, holds_until).
-* If the record is expired fetch a new record by calling `management.GetElectedValidators(time_ref)` SDK call.
+* Get the elected validators record by calling `management.GetElectedValidators(time_ref)` SDK call.
 * Return the resulting record.